mohitpai/journey-optimizer.en/help/using/in-app/create-in-app.md

 1. Open your journey, then drag and drop an **[!UICONTROL In-app]** activity from the **[!UICONTROL Actions]** section of the palette.

+    When a profile reaches the end of their journey, any in-app messages displayed to them will automatically expire.
+For that reason, a Wait activity is automatically added after your In-app activity to ensure proper timing.

     ![](assets/in_app_journey_1.png)

 1. Enter a **[!UICONTROL Label]** and **[!UICONTROL Description]** for your message.